nakker/ecfr-navigator/documentation/DEVELOPMENT.md

 # Development Guide

-This guide covers the development workflow, best practices, and common tasks for working on the eCFR Analyzer project.
+This guide covers the development workflow, best practices, and common tasks for working on the eCFR Navigator project.

 ## Table of Contents